HCaldwell95/javascript-project/README.md

 Creator Goals
 - I aim to ensure my project is easy to navigate.
-- Due to my project consisting of only basic information regarding the game and the game itself, I wanted to ensure that the page is aesthetically pleasing.
+- Due to my project consisting of only basic information regarding the game and the game itself, I want to ensure that the page is aesthetically pleasing.
 - As a creator, I strive to invoke positive emotional responses from users.
 - My content should be relatable.
 Any images, text or quotes should have purpose.
-- I don't want to distract my users from the game they have visited to play, so I need to invest time into establishing a structure that works well for my project.
+- I don't want to distract my users from the game that they have visited to play, so I need to invest time into establishing a structure that works well for my project.

 Once I established my strategy, the most important consideration from the user's perspective was how a user would feel going through the project.